PCI Security Standards Council publishes updated data security standard

 Changes to the standard

 The updates in PCI DSS 4.0 address emerging threats and technologies while continuing to meet the security needs of the payments industry.
-The revised standard adds flexibility to support innovation and allows organizations to adopt their own methodologies for meeting compliance objectives.
+The revised standard adds flexibility to support innovation and allows organisations to adopt their own methodologies for meeting compliance objectives.

 Other revisions in version 4.0 include: